Guide to Opening a Dispensary in Rhode Island

 📜 Want expert guidance?
 Our Rhode Island cannabis consultants can help you navigate the process and maximize your chances of winning a license.

-Is Rhode Island Accepting Applications for Dispensary Licenses?
+Timeline – Is Rhode Island Accepting Applications for Cannabis Retail Licenses?

 Currently, Rhode Island is not accepting new cannabis dispensary license applications, but the state is expected to open applications for retail licenses in 2025.
 If you’re planning to apply, it’s crucial to start preparing now to ensure a competitive and compliant submission.